Paul Whelan’s family defends Biden efforts amid criticism from Trump

 “The announcement of imminent discussions with the Russian Federation is also positive news,” the family said.

-White House National Security Advisor Jake Sullivan told reporters on Monday that the U.S. will have “an engagement” with Russian officials this week.
+White House national security adviser Jake Sullivan told reporters on Monday that the U.S. will have “an engagement” with Russian officials this week.

 Whelan was arrested in December 2018 after he traveled to Russia to attend the wedding of a friend, his family said at the time.
 The Russians convicted Whelan of espionage in 2020 and sentenced him to 16 years in prison, charges that Whelan, his family, and the U.S. government have rejected as a sham.